Skip to content

 When testing Teamscale on a local laptop or during initial setup, a service for exposing local ports on the internet can be helpful.
 One such service is ngrok.

-Teamscale integrates with Bitbucket Server (On-Premise) using the available API and webhooks.
+Teamscale integrates with Bitbucket Data Center (On-Premise) using the available API and webhooks.

-The minimum required Bitbucket server version for the integration to work is 7.0.0.
+Teamscale still supports Bitbucket Server as well.
+The minimum required Bitbucket Server version for the integration to work is 7.0.0.

 To connect a project to code from a Bitbucket project, you don't need to install plugins in Bitbucket or change admin settings.
 You just need to follow these steps: